 Contrary to TLC’s advice, there are times when chasing waterfalls is well worth your time!

 Los Angeles offers some spectacular hikes that make breaking a sweat a truly rewarding experience.
-At times, hiking in the summer heat can be a daunting task but with a beautiful waterfall at the end it’s much easier to get motivated.
+At times, hiking in the summer heat can be a daunting task.
+However, with beautiful waterfall at the end, it’s much easier to get motivated.
 Plus, hiking is an easy way to incorporate exercise into your day and to break up the monotony of indoor workouts.

 These five hikes have waterfalls that are worth the effort to reach!